intel-analytics/ipex-llm/python/llm/example/transformers/README.md

 Inference time: xxxx s
 Output:
 ["The Central Processing Unit (CPU) is the brains of your computer, and is also known as the microprocessor.
 It's where all the action"]
---------------------  bigdl-llm based tokenizer  --------------------
-Inference time: xxxx s
-Output:
-[' It’s the acronym for “Central Processing Unit,” and in modern personal computers it means a single microprocessor chip that is used to control various']
 --------------------  fast forward  --------------------
 Llama.generate: prefix-match hit